 It may be that your parents are not educating you at all.
 Perhaps they are busy caring for other children, or are distracted by other things.
 It may be that your parents are expecting you to educate yourself on your own.
 Perhaps you have tried but have found you need more guidance.
 It may be that the curriculum your parents are using is not working for you.
 Perhaps you are worried that you are falling behind or not understanding the material.

-Take time to sit down with your parents and let them know that the way you are being homeschooled is not working for you.
+Sit down with your parents and let them know that the way you are being homeschooled is not working for you.
 When your parents decided to homeschool you, they took responsibility for your education, and that is a responsibility they need to meet.
 While homeschooling may sometimes involve learning straight from textbooks without a teacher, this approach does not work for everyone and your parents should always be ready to assist you when needed.
 You should not be expected to educate yourself alone and without guidance.

 If you feel your goals would be better met attending public school, let your parents know.
 Assure your parents that putting you in public school would not make them failures as parents.
 Not everyone is cut out to homeschool.
 However, whether you attend public school or are homeschooled is ultimately up to your parents, and if they choose to continue homeschooling you, or if you would yourself prefer to continue homeschooling, you may be able to work with your parents to find new curriculum, new resources, or new patterns of homeschooling that better support your learning.